 According to the Fair Credit Reporting Act (FCRA), negative items can appear on your credit report for up to 7 years (and possibly more).
 These include items such as debt collections and late payments.
 The time frame begins from the original date of the delinquency (the date of the missed payment).

 These items can significantly affect your score.
 To stay proactive, monitor your credit using tools like Chase Credit Journey, which will help notify you of updates to your credit score as well as summarize your payment history.

 How long do remarks stay on your credit report?

 Depending on the negative items on your report, they could appear for up to 7 years and sometimes more.
 Let’s explore the different remarks below and their timeframes.

 If you make a payment 30 days or more after the due date, this is considered to be a late payment.
 However, issuers may not report late payments to credit bureaus until they reach 60 days late.
-Late payments stay on your credit report for 7 years from the original date of the late payment.
+Late payments stay on your credit report for 7 years since the original date of the late payment.

-When you file for bankruptcy, a court proceeding discharges your debt and sells your assets.
 Unlike the other remarks, bankruptcy filings can last longer on your report—about 10 years as opposed to 7.

 There could be a few types of bankruptcy that you file for, including: